cdk8s-team/cdk8s-plus/upgrade-k8s-version.md

 # warning `yarn import` is a native yarn command so be sure to include `run`
 ```

 9. Start up a local Kubernetes cluster using the same version that you are upgrading to.
-Make sure it is available on localhost:8080
+Make sure kubectl on your machine is configured to connect to it.

 10. Generate API types from the local Kubernetes cluster